wmbenedetto/turbine.js/README.md

 * Is the user logged in?
 No. Does an account exist?
 Yes.
 Then ask the user to log in.
 * And so on ...

+##### `then` is always required (except when it's not)

-*Because `then` tells your workflow where to go next, it is required for every response body.*
+Because `then` tells your workflow where to go next, it is required for every response body.

-If you leave it out, your app will basically freeze -- Turbine will get to the response that has no `then` in the response body, and it won't know where to go from there.
-Instead, it will just throw an exception.

 (There's a slight caveat to that rule when using the `repeat` or `delay` property -- more on that later.)

+If you leave `then` out, your app will basically freeze -- Turbine will get to the response that has no `then` in the response body, and it won't know where to go from there.
+Instead, it will throw an exception.

 ##### Special values : `stop.` and `kill!`